lbsoftware-development/ForecastFusion/DIARY.md

 **Week 4 - 15/04/2024**

-Day 10 - Fixed UserProfileRepositoryTests and added serilog Day 11 - Added logging lines and looked into in memory caching and added it to builder services
+Day 10 - Fixed UserProfileRepositoryTests and added serilog\
+Day 11 - Added logging lines and looked into in memory caching and added it to builder services\
+Day 12 - Added InMemory Caching with a seperate layer of abstraction so could easily be migrated to distributed caching such as redis in the future